 Our service will depend, in part, on third-party ground operators to take customers from their origin to their departure skyport and from their arrival skyport to their ultimate destination.
 While we expect to be able to integrate these third-party ground operators into our service, we cannot guarantee that we will be able to do so effectively, at prices that are favorable to us, or at all.
-We do not intend to own or operate the ground portion of our multimodal service on which our business will rely.
-Our business and our brand will be affiliated with these third-party ground operators, and we may experience harm to our reputation if our third-party ground operators suffer from financial instability, poor service, negative publicity, accidents, or safety incidents and have an adverse impact on our business, financial condition and results of operations.
+We do not intend to own or operate the ground portion of our multimodal service.
+Our business and our brand will be affiliated with these third-party ground operators, and we may experience harm to our reputation if they suffer from financial instability, poor service, negative publicity, accidents, or safety incidents which could have an adverse impact on our business, financial condition and results of operations.